TilmanNeumann/lattice-qs/README.md

 Clone the repository, create a plain Java project importing it, make sure that 'src' is the source folder of your project, and add the jars from the lib-folder to your classpath.

-You will need Java 8 or higher for the project to compile.
+You will need <strong>Java 9</strong> or higher for the project to compile.

 There is no documentation and no support, so you should be ready to start exploring the source code.